What is SORN? Statutory Off Road Notifications explained

 When the SORN system was first introduced, owners had to update the notification annually.
 Today, it lasts indefinitely, only expiring when you notify the DVLA when you want to start paying road tax, sell the car or scrap it.

-Because a SORN cannot be transferred from one owner to another, if you buy a car that’s the subject of a SORN, you have to apply to the DVLA to have it cancelled.
-Either way, the DVLA will regard the SORN as having ended with the change of owner and road tax will become due once more.
+One thing to keep in mind is that a SORN cannot be transferred from one owner to another; this means that if you buy a car that’s the subject of a SORN, you have to apply to the DVLA to have it renewed.
+Either way, the DVLA will regard the SORN as having ended with the change of owner and road tax will become due once more, so be wary of this to avoid incurring a nasty fine.

 As long as they adhere to a few special conditions, vehicle testers and motor traders don’t have to apply for a SORN.